ajgiuliani/MSj.jl/docs/src/tutorial.md

 ## Importing and using Packages
-Julia code is organized into files, modules and packages.
+The Julia code is organized into files, modules and packages.
 A file using the `.jl` extension contains julia code.
 Related functions and variable may be gathered in `modules`.
 One or more modules may be organized into `packages`.
 To use a package, it has to be called like this:
 ```@jldoctest
 julia> using A_package